 A NOTE ABOUT JOINING

 If you’re planning to join the squares to make a blanket, and you are not a fan of sewing the blocks (just like me 🙂 ) you can save yourself A LOT of sewing by knitting in strips.
-Just add 2 rows between patterns, to replace the cast-on and bind-off rows.
+Just add an odd number of rows (1, 3, 5… your choice!) between patterns, to replace the cast-on and bind-off rows.